 I sighed.
 I'd never properly understood the relationship Lily and James had.
 It'd always been beyond me how someone could go through years, pining after the person who seemed to detest them most.
-If I were in Lily's position, I must admit that I probably would have caved by now and just agreed to go out with him and the never do it again.
+If I were in Lily's position, I must admit that I probably would have caved by now and just agreed to go out with him and then to never do it again.
 Her stubbornness was kind of impressive, actually.

 "I don't know why everyone thinks that I'll just miraculously fall in love with him if I go on just one date" Lily said quietly.
 I could tell by the tone of voice she used that this actually bothered her.
 "I mean, just because it would officially be called a date doesn't mean it would be any different.
 We would still clash and argue.
 Potter would still be Potter and I'd still be me."

-"Perhaps that's it, though," I told her, braiding a tiny section of my hair.
+"Perhaps that's it, though," I told her, absentmindedly braiding a tiny section of my hair.
 "Perhaps you're looking at him in the wrong light.
 You see him as annoying Potter who always asks you out on dates and harasses the other students.
 Why don't you just try seeing him as James?"

 Lily sighed.
 "You don't understand.
 Even if I see him as 'James', I still won't fall in love with him, simply because he is him!"